NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 Figure 2 - The NATO NAF v4 - Architecting Stages orchestrated by the Architecture Motivation Data Elements

-While being inspired by TOGAF ADM Cycle, the 'Managing Architecture Motivation Data' Entity in the center helps not only to set the context of 'process adaptation' to major architecture drivers - it also helps to adjust strategies and align underlying views based on data feedbacks (cf figure 6.2 and figure 9).
+While being inspired by TOGAF ADM Cycle, the 'Managing Architecture Motivation Data' Entity in the center of NAF v4 methodology helps not only to set the context of 'process adaptation' to major architecture drivers - it also helps to adjust strategies and align underlying views based on data feedbacks that enable a 'plug-and-fight' capability where new systems can be integrated rapidly and reliably into an actionable digital picture.

 Architecture Enabled Engineering : Aligning the NAF v4 Viewpoints to Desired Effects / Lessons learned

-To provide decision makers with timely and accurate information using the elements of the architecture, NAF v4 assists you with its "State" and "Information" aspects of the grid to align different architecture viewpoints to Desired States/Effects (cf.figure 1).
+To provide decision-makers with timely and accurate information using the elements of the architecture, NAF v4 assists you with its "State" and "Information" aspects of the grid to align different architecture viewpoints to Desired Effects (cf.figure 1).

 Below you will find some shortcuts to avoid wastes in elaborating no-productive or potentially redundant views in such an alignment :